jmnolte/HCCNet/README.md

   <img alt="Dark" title="Precision-Recall Curves" src="https://github.com/jmnolte/thesis/blob/master/results/model_diagnostics/roc_pr_curves/prec_recall_curves.png" width="45%">
 </p>

+- The models' deduced feature representations failed to capture the tumor's heterogeneous phenotype (see above figures).
+- The proposed CAD thus provided limited diagnostic viability.
+- However, study was severely limited by the available computing resources.
+For the analysis, all images had to be downsampled to less than 1% of the original image's resolution to fit them into the GPUs' memory.

-## Future Work
+## Directions for Future Work

-The study's computing resources greatly limited its viability.
-In fact, all images had to be downsampled to less than 1% of the original image's resolution.
-Therefore, future work needs to consider a two-stage segmentation classification pipeline, where the patient's liver is first segmented and the resulting cropped image is then classified.
-The procedure could be further enhanced by feeding image patches to the models.
+- Considering the limitations in computing ressources, future work should consider a two-stage segmentation classification pipeline, where the patient's liver is first segmented and the resulting cropped image is then classified.
+- Additionally, the procedure could be further enhanced by feeding image patches to the models.

 ## Reproducing the Results